5.8 Dogfooding

 Analysis

-- Watch for missing edge cases, particularly when the team is not diverse.
-A team may not analyze the product for use by handicapped or minority users and thus overlook substantial aspects of its user experience.
-This becomes more of a problem as a product scales beyond an initial niche audience.
+- Watch for missing edge cases.
+A team that is not diverse may never exercise the product the way users with disabilities or users from other backgrounds would, and thus overlook substantial parts of the experience.
+This grows as the product scales beyond its initial niche audience.

-- When multiple team members dogfood their product, collect and sort notes via card sorting, stack ranking, or other standard UX methods to surface the patterns rather than reacting to individual gripes.
+- Surface patterns, not gripes.
+When multiple team members dogfood the product, collect and sort the notes with Card Sorting, stack ranking, or other standard UX methods rather than reacting to individual complaints.

 Learn more